 How to Apply

 Graduate applications are made in the first instance to the appropriate University department.
-Please see the University website about applying for graduate study.
+Please see the University Application Guide.

 Please consult the University course guide to check the entry requirements for your course and the types of supporting materials that you will need to submit as part of your application.
 As a minimum, this will include your CV, an academic transcript and three academic references.
 You may also be required to include a statement of purpose or research proposal; written work; and documentary evidence of your proficiency in English.